marcoromanelli-github/docs/software/jupyter-notebook.md

 Make sure you wait about 30 seconds after executing the SSH portforwarding command on your local machine.
 It takes the `.err` file a little time to be updated and include your link.
 ```

-6. Copy the URL from the error file and paste it into your browser.
+6. Copy the URL from the error file and paste it into your **local machine's browser**.

-7. When finished, clean up your session by running this command on the login node:
+7. If you're done prior to the job's termination due to the walltime, clean up your session by running this command on the login node:
 ```bash
 scancel <jobid>
 ```
+Afterwards, press `Ctrl + C` on your local computer's terminal session that you set up port forwarding.

 ## Using Existing Container Images